RotherOSS/doc-otobo-installation/content/installation-docker.rst

 exits immediately when it is called as *root*.
 The reasoning behind that design decision is that running inadvertently as *root* should be discouraged.
 So, the second part of the solution is to specify a different entrypoint script that does not care who the caller is.
-This leaves us with following example commands, where we add furtune cookies to otobo:
+This leaves us with following example commands, where we add fortune cookies to otobo:

 Pull a tagged OTOBO image, if we don't have it yet, and check whether the image already provides fortune cookies: